Bobby Fuller: Death

-Within months of "I Fought the Law" becoming a top 10 hit, Fuller was found dead in an automobile parked outside his Hollywood apartment.
+Within months of "I Fought the Law" becoming a top 10 hit, Fuller was found dead in a car parked outside his Hollywood apartment.
 The Los Angeles deputy medical examiner, Jerry Nelson, performed the autopsy.
 According to Dean Kuipers, "The report states that Bobby's face, chest, and side were covered in 'petechial hemorrhages', probably caused by gasoline vapors and the summer heat.
 He found no bruises, no broken bones, no cuts.
 No evidence of beating."
 Kuipers further explains that boxes for "accident" and "suicide" were checked, but next to the boxes were question marks.
 Despite the official cause of death, some commentators believe Fuller was murdered.

+In November 2008, the Los Angeles County Department of Medical Examiner conducted a formal case review of the 1966 death of Bobby Fuller at the request of the department head, Dr. Lakshmanan Sathyavagiswaran.
+The review was triggered by a letter from Neville Johnson, an attorney representing Fuller's heir, who requested that Fuller's body be exhumed and re-examined.
+The subsequent case review, authored by Chief of the Forensic Medicine Division Dr. Christopher Rogers, re-evaluated the original autopsy findings.
+Dr. Rogers noted that while the initial death was closed as asphyxia due to gasoline inhalation, the original description of numerous petechial hemorrhages "appears excessive" and could not be fully explained as mere positioning artifacts.
+The report concluded that the original cause of death was largely based on circumstantial surroundings rather than definitive forensic testing, stating, "I am not certain that asphyxia from causes other than gasoline has been ruled out".
+Dr. Rogers recommended obtaining the original police records, scene photographs, and suicide team notes for further verification.

-Fuller was buried at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.
+Fuller was buried at Forest Lawn Memorial Park-Hollywood Hills in Los Angeles.
 His death was profiled in a segment of Unsolved Mysteries.

 His death was also explored in the May 11, 2015, episode of the NPR program All Things Considered.
 The program references the book I Fought the Law: The Life and Strange Death of Bobby Fuller by Miriam Linna, with contributions by Randy Fuller.
 Sometime after the Unsolved Mysteries segment in question initially aired, the cause of Fuller's death was officially changed from "suicide" to "accident".